cotarr/irc-hybrid-client/README.md

 # If multi user system optionally change permissions
 chmod 600 servers.json

+# The following steps are the minimal setup of one IRC server definition.
+# IRC server definitions can also be edited from the web interface.
-# 1) Edit a short name for the server
+# 1) Edit a short name for the server definition
-# 2) host/port and TLS true/false
+# 2) IRC server host, port and TLS flags
 # 3) IRC server password (if needed)
-# 4) Initial nick name, user, real name and initial user modes.
+# 4) IRC nick name, user, real name.
-# 5) Preferred list of channels for this server.
+# 5) Optional: Preferred list of channels for this server.

 # Configure firewall ports as required.